ansible/ansible/docs/docsite/rst/plugins/callback.rst

 This only affects :ref:`ansible-playbook` by default.

-Setting a callback plugin for ad-hoc commands
+Setting a callback plugin for ad hoc commands
 ---------------------------------------------

 The :ref:`ansible` ad hoc command specifically uses a different callback plugin for stdout,